CivicActions/site-evaluation-tools/digital.gov-scan-upload.js.md

 1. Save your [OAuth](https://developers.google.com/workspace/guides/configure-oauth-consent) Config
 1. Ensure you have a recent version of node running
 1. Run `node digital.gov-scan-upload.js.md`

+## Maintainer
+The maintainer of this script is Mike Gifford.
+Bugs, features and comments can be left in the issue queue.

 ## License